Update from 7.11 to 7.12

 10. For administrators and developers: PostgreSQL Support Clarification

-This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Camunda Platform 7.12.
+This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Camunda 7.12.

 Database Updates